kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 - Extract more metadata from the data sources and add them to the domain graph to help answer more complex questions
 - Explore vector search strategies in combination with the graph traversal
-- Add better fallback mechanisms for cases where the graph traversal does not yield a response, via agentic frameworks like [LangGraph](https://www.langchain.com/langgraph) that uses DAGs to direct the user query to the appropriate retrieval method
+- Add better fallback mechanisms for cases where the graph traversal does not yield a response, via agentic frameworks like [LangGraph](https://www.langchain.com/langgraph) that themselves use graph-based workflows to direct the user query to the appropriate retrieval method

 ## Key takeaways